CoolThomas/ReliableMuteUnmute-MacOSApp/README.md

 - **Mute/Unmute all audio inputs in macOS with your keyboard shortcut**
 - **Change shortcut to what you need**
 - **State of mute/unmute visible all the time in the top menu bar**
-- **Any colors you want - Change color indicators for mute and unmute** (text file opens, update hex color value)
+- **Any colors you want - Change color indicators for mute and unmute** (text file opens, update hex color value, save file, close and open app again)
 - **Toggle color mode to enable transparent background**
 - **Mic Protector - makes sure when you switch to Mute with shortcut, you stay Muted**